aau-cns/ikf_lib/README.md

 A simple, linar example is implemented in [LinearIKF_1D_const_acc](./source/examples/ikf_delay_cmd/include/LinearIKF_1D_const_acc.hpp), where the virtual methods of [ikf::IIsolatedKalmanFilter](./source//ikf/include/ikf/Estimator/IIsolatedKalmanFilter.hpp) (`progapation_measurement`, `local_private_measurement`, `local_joint_measurement`)  are defined.
 As measurement/input we use a generic structure [MeasData](./source//ikf/include/ikf/Measurement/MeasData.hpp), providing meta information and is inevitable for (re)processing delayed measurements.
 In [SimInstanceDelay](./source/examples/ikf_delay_cmd/include/SimInstanceDelay.hpp) one can see how this structure is filled and provided to the `process_measurement` method of the filter instance.
 Please note, that the filter needs inputs to perform a state prediction in order to advance the state in time.
 If you do not have control inputs, provide simply a "empty"  measurement with the observation type `ikf::eObservationType::PRIVATE_OBSERVATION` and the timestamp `t_m` to which the state should be predicted, before a update measurement is issued/provided to the filter.

+Please note: redoing updates exactly requires a central measurement handling in the correct order (first propagations then updates across all filter instances!).
+If reprocessing would be triggered by an IKF instance,  that again sequentially triggers other instances is sub-optimal.
+One could chronologically sort **all** measurements from **all** instances after the delayed measurement and process them sequentially, but propagation measurements need to be prioritized, which is not straightforward (multimap has no order for elements at a key, just fifo).
+Therefore, the current realization of the IKF with Handler and support of delayed measurements is not distributed, as it requires a central handler for measurement distribution and re-computation (unfortunately).
+Still measurementscan be computed isolated among participants.

 ## Third party content:

 * [eigenmvn](https://github.com/beniz/eigenmvn)